Steak and sweet potato frites with kale and mushrooms

 - 1 New York strip steak (about ¾ pound; 1 steak serves 2)

 - 2 filet mignons (about 5 ounces each)

 A type of clarified butter, ghee was likely created as a way to preserve butter by removing its water content.
-Ghee gets its signature nutty flavor when the milk solids in the butter are simmered to a golden brown before they are strained off.
+Ghee gets its signature nutty flavor from simmering the butter until its milk solids are golden brown, then straining the butter to remove the solids.
 Use any remaining herbed ghee on other favorite meats or vegetables.

 Sodium does not include pantry salt; for reference, ¼ teaspoon kosher salt added to the recipe averages 240mg per serving, or 10% DV).
 Not a significant source of trans fat.